oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

     * Optionally, You can select another compartment to deploy your resources in
     * Optionally, You can customize the prefix used to name resources
-    * Setting up IAM will enable a policy that allows all ODA instances to talk to functions and all functions to talk to the genai agent service in this compartment.
+    * Setting up IAM will enable policies that allow the configured OCI services to communicate with each other
-        * These are required to be deployed in your home region
+        * IAM Resources are required to be deployed in your home region

 4. GenAI Backend Configuration